tolgademir/php-cv/README.md

 v.1.2 : The all parts of the services have been added.

-v.1.3 : Added education section.
+v.1.3 : Training part has been added.

+v.1.4 : Experience part has been added.

 # Live